axah710/docspot/README.md

 ![Screenshot_20240723-184235](https://github.com/user-attachments/assets/22ade276-5ad7-48f4-8244-37a485fa2572)

 The splash screen provides a welcoming and professional introduction to the app, setting the tone for the user experience.
-It displays the DocSpot logo and an engaging tagline to capture user interest.
+It displays the DocSpot logo to capture user interest.

 ## Onboarding Screen